 Maintaining reliable infrastructure and increasing city resilience is an urgent mission for today’s leaders, as the effects of worldwide changes (such as extreme weather) manifest locally and create more and more pressure to take action.
 WISRD's purpose is to help cities increase the resilience of their foundational infrastructure systems, which means increasing their ability to bounce back and provide needed services after one or more shocks to those systems.

 Existing Condition of U.S. Infrastructure

 The American Society of Civil Engineers (ASCE) recently gave U.S. infrastructure a “D+” rating and estimated that $3.6 trillion is required for infrastructure investment by 2020.
 The poor condition of U.S. infrastructure is primarily attributed to deterioration due to age and lack of maintenance, which is the first reason infrastructure can fail.

 Additional Modes of Failure

-WISRD Helps You Make Smarter Investment Decisions
+WISRD Helps Cities Make Smarter CIP Decisions

 City leaders are struggling to prioritize capital improvement projects in a meaningful and cost-effective manner.
 WISRD defines the decision to improve infrastructure by running projects in a particular order as “a critical path” to infrastructure resilience.
 By identifying a vulnerability-based critical path for creating resilient systems (rather than over-designing every project for resilience), WISRD supports the efforts of city leaders to prioritize infrastructure investments in the most intelligent and economically efficient manner possible.